DreamOfTheRedChamber/leetcode/README.md

 * Get Subset APIs: tailMap/headMap/subMap

 #### Graph <a id="ds-graph"></a>
+* When building graph, it is best practices to separate the phase of building vertexes and edges.
+When they are merged together, it is easy to forget about the isolated vertexes.
 * Detect cycles inside directed graphs with dfs + visited set + discovered set.
     * If during dfs in directed graph, a node discovered but not visited is encountered, then the directed graph has a cycle
 ```java